 - Clean, disinfect and re-use HEPA filters, hoses and hoods

-- The Worksafe PAPR uses high-efficiency filters, which has a greater filtration efficiency against the smallest pathogen particles compared to FFP3 face masks and face fit respirators.
+- The Worksafe PAPR uses high-efficiency filters, which are more comfortable and more effective than face fit respirators.

 - The Worksafe PAPR is less taxing from a physiological/breathing resistance perspective than other respirators.

 - The design of the fan unit reduces noise.
 An in-line hose silencer reduces noise further.

 A wipe-clean casing houses the respirator components.
 Discard the single leaf disposable primary filter after every use which absorbs most of the airborne material.
 However, the HEPA filter which stops small particles is both cleanable and reusable.
 Access to the HEPA filter is simple and quick using thumbscrews.
 Wash the HEPA filter by immersing the removed filter in a bath of Milton fluid.